dthinley/Projectcatalog/README.md

 ## Launch Project
 1. Launch the Vagrant VM using command:
+  Go to project folder:
+  $ cd project folder
+2. Run the server up by:
   $ vagrant up
-2. Run your application within the VM
+3. Get into server:
+  $ vagrant ssh
+  cd /vagrant
+4. run with python
-  $ python /vagrant/catalog/main.py
+  $ python project.py
-3. Access and test your application by visiting http://localhost:8000.
+4. Access and test your application by visiting http://localhost:5000.